desenG/CodilitySolution/README.md

 #DivisibleSumPairs
 ##DivisibleSumPairs question:

-You are given an array of  integers, , and a positive integer, .
-Find and print the number of pairs where  and  +  is evenly divisible by .
+You are given an array of n integers, a0,a1,...,an-1, and a positive integer,k .
+Find and print the number of (i,j) pairs where i<j and  ai+aj  is evenly divisible by k.

 Input Format

-The first line contains  space-separated integers,  and , respectively.
+The first line contains s space-separated integers, n and k, respectively.

-The second line contains  space-separated integers describing the respective values of .
+The second line contains n space-separated integers describing the respective values of a0,a1,...,an-1.

-Constraints
+Constraints:

 2 <=n <=100
 1 <=k <=100